Jump to navigation

 Fuel used to power motor vehicles over the road is taxable.
 This includes farm or ranch vehicles driving over public access roads.
-For information about fuel uses that qualify for refunds, see
+For information about fuel uses that qualify for refunds, see the

-.
+page.
 As a Fuel Distributor account holder, you will be required to file a monthly Fuel Distributor Tax Return through the

 Colorado Fuel Tracking System (COFTS)

 , reporting all fuel distribution activities.
 A return must be filed every month, regardless of whether there is activity.
 If tax is due on the return, electronic payment of tax by